Product Design

 These conversations were instrumental in understanding who I was designing for.

-For this project, we were developing the bran aesthetic concurrently with the app flows.
-The brand needed to feel welcoming, casual, and trend forward.
+For this project, we were developing the brand aesthetic concurrently with the app flows.
+The brand identity needed to feel welcoming, casual, and trend forward.

 A few of the major challenges we faced when designing the onboarding flow were: